ehsan-ashik/smart-on-fhir-vuejs-client-portal/README.md

 # Smart on FHIR Client Portal (v.
 0.1.0)

-The app is developed as part of CSE 5810 course project with the target to get familiar with FHIR specification.
+The project was developed with the target to get familiar with FHIR specification.
 The app generates and shows data from multiple FHIR resources, such as *Practitioner*, *Patient*, *Patient Observations* etc. On the FHIR backend, the app uses **Logica EHR sandbox**, with proper auth mechanism implemented.

 ## Features
 1. Client level Access token-based auth mechanism for Logica server.